-Damages for losses flowing from delayed generic Yes, under s.
+Damages for losses flowing from delayed generic entry if Yes, under s.
 8 Patented Medicines (Notice of Compliance) Regulations Not under statute.
-Other remedies possible for egregious conduct. entry if patentee unsuccessful N/A if statutory stay is renounced when the action is brought.
+Other remedies possible for egregious conduct. patentee unsuccessful N/A if statutory stay is renounced when the action is brought.
 Monetary remedies for infringement if generic launches Damages (lost profits and/or reasonable royalty) or generic's profits, if Court grants patentee right to elect profits.
 Portion of attorney costs likely.
 Lost profits and/or reasonable royalty.
 Treble damages possible if infringement is willful; portion of attorney fees possible.
 OTHER Post-grant review by Patent Office Re-examination, uncommon.
 Inter partes review, common.
 Supplementary patent protection / patent term extension for regulatory delays Certificates of Supplementary Protection (CSP), max two years.
-Patent term extension , max 5 years.
-Patent term adjustment for Patent Office delays Yes, though CSP term will run concurrently with PTA term.
-Will be in force no later than January 1, 2025 and will apply to applications filed on or after December 1, 2020.
+Patent term extension, max 5 years.
+Patent term adjustment for Patent Office delays Yes, Regulations came into force on January 1, 2025.
+Only patents filed on or after December 1, 2020 and issuing after December 1, 2025 may qualify.
+CSP term will run concurrently with PTA term.
 Yes, see 35 USC §154(b) .